nigelmalaba1/Kubernetes-Based-Continous-Delivery-of-Rust-Microservice/README.md

     `touch main.rs` and `touch lib.rs`

 5. Run `Cargo build`
-This is a command in the Rust programming language that is used to compile a Rust project.
+This is a command to compile a Rust project.
 It compiles the project's source code and its dependencies, and produces an executable binary file.
 The cargo build command can be run from the root directory of the project.

 5. Set up Cargo.toml to determine the dependencies and build configuration of the project.